-If it appears that the actions of the employee may result in criminal charges or disciplinary action by the department, the supervisor shall gather the available related information including initial statements from complainants/witnesses and forward with the Administrative Review for potential complaint investigation assignment by the Office of the Chief of Police or criminal investigation.
+If it appears that the actions of the employee may result in criminal charges or disciplinary action by the department, the supervisor shall gather the available related information including initial statements from complainants/witnesses and forward with the Supervisor Force Review for potential complaint investigation assignment by the Office of the Chief of Police or criminal investigation.
 The supervisor completing the review, should not make disciplinary recommendations in matters that may call for discipline above a written reprimand.
-Potential disciplinary actions beyond a written reprimand are subject to an Loudermill Hearing and are then made by the Chief of Polce.
+Potential disciplinary actions beyond a written reprimand are subject to administrative proceedings and are then made by the Chief of Police.

 Certain circumstances may call for a criminal or internal investigation as recommended by a supervisor and determined by the Office of the Chief of Police.
-Any supervisor in the chain of command can also recommend additional or changes to current training to avoid similar future problems.
+Any supervisor in the chain of command can also recommend changes to current training or a review of current policy in order to avoid similar future problems.